 Serbia is the largest exporter of raspberry in the world – almost 95% of raspberries sold in the world originate from Serbia.
 Not only that, but Serbia used to be the largest exporter of plums and prunes, and its potential is coming back to life in the past several years.
 It is estimated that by 2017 Serbia will be the leader in plum, apple and pear export in Europe.

 3. Roman emperors

 18 Roman emperors were born on the land which is today Serbia.
 This is about 20% of all the Roman emperors.
-The most famous of them was definetely Constantine the Great, Roman emperor who declared Christianity as official religion.
-Not only that, but Serbia is a home of one of 4 Roman capitals – ancient city of Sirmium, today’s Sremska Mitrovica.
+The most famous of them was definitely Constantine the Great, Roman emperor who declared Christianity as the official religion.
+Not only that, but Serbia is a home of one of 4 Roman capitals – an ancient city of Sirmium, today’s Sremska Mitrovica.

 The only Serbian word that is accepted and used across the world is “vampire”.

 The Serbian clock-making industry is even older than the world-famous Swiss one.
 The Serbs had their own clock 600 years before the Swiss did.

 Belgrade is one of the oldest cities in Europe, with excavations confirming that the settlements continuously existed here for at least 7000 years.
 Not far from Belgrade center, at the outskirts of the city, one can find remnants of two of the most prominent cultures in Bronze Age – Vinča and Starčevo cultures.
 These cities were pioneers in trade throughout Europe and the Middle East, and their potential was in trade with volcanic glass – obsidian.